 Following the Provincial Medical Health Officer orders, masks are now required when visiting the library.
 This is in addition to physical distancing, occupancy limits, and other safety measures.

 A properly worn mask covers your nose and mouth at all times.
-If you forget your mask, we can give you one.
+Masks are available.
+Speak to a member of staff.

 There are no fines or late fees at this time.
-Fines may appear on your account while items are in quarantine.
+Fines may appear on your account while we process your items.
 Please ignore them; they will be be removed from your account.

 About the Branch